-We’re going to talk about how we can better manage our daily tasks.
-But first?
-Let’s go over 3 lifestyle tips that are essential to a well-run home!
+And before we get in too deep, let’s go over 3 lifestyle tips that are essential to a well-run home!

-CLEAR THE CLUTTER
+TIP 1: CLEAR THE CLUTTER

-A PLACE FOR EVERYTHING
+TIP 2: A PLACE FOR EVERYTHING

 If you don’t have a ‘home’ for items within your home, they will always be underfoot and lend themselves to a unkempt atmosphere.
 Don’t have enough space for everything?
 Perhaps it’s time to either box up or get rid of some stuff!